evmaloney/function-lesson/README.md

 To return something, all we'd do is put ```return``` in front of whatever we want to output from the function.

-- **Now let's try to return "Hello World" rather than console logging it.**
+- **Let's edit our function to return "Hello World" rather than console logging it.**

 #### 🛑 Questions so far???

 ---
+### 6. Parameters and arguements
+We spoke briefly about paramters and arguments - here's a quick recap:
+- When we call our function and want to send it information, we put our ***arguments*** inside of the parentheses.
+These are often strings or integers.
+- When we want to use those arguments in our function, we give them ***parameters*** in our function's parentheses that will represent the values of the arguments that were sent in.

+***please not that the order or these matter - the first parameter will represent the value of the first argument!***

 Now let's edit our getSum function to use parameters so we can dynamically change the numbers we want to add with each function call.